CeballosAide/Big-data-Unidad1/Practica1.md

 // Exercise 5 What is the difference between value and a scala variable?

-//value (val) se le asigna un valor definido y no puede ser cambiado en cambio una variable (var) puede ser cambiada en cualquier moment
+//value (val) is assigned a defined value and cannot be changed instead a variable (var) can be changed at any time

 // Exercise 6 Tuplas